icesat2py/icepyx/doc/source/contributing/how_to_contribute.rst

 (i.e. a failed pre-commit check results in no git commit).
 Pre-commit will also run on icepyx PRs using the pre-commit CI (continuous integration).
-As with other automations happening in PRs, you want to make sure you pull the changes back to your local version before making new commits.
+As with other automations happening in PRs, you'll want to make sure you pull the changes back to your local version before making new commits.

 Considerations with Jupyter Notebook